wonwooo/ModelForToeic/README.md

 ## 2. Grammar learning specialized for TOEIC Part5.

-Therefore, we devised a method to increase the correct answer rate by learning the features of the grammatical part, the first type of TOEIC Part5.
+Therefore, we devised a method to increase the correct answer rate by learning the features of the grammatical part by slightly changing the task.
-First, a model with a linear layer for binary classification was used on the pre-trained Bert.(BertForSequenceClassification)
+First, a model with a linear layer for binary classification was used on the pre-trained Bert.(huggingface's [BertForSequenceClassification](<https://huggingface.co/transformers/model_doc/bert.html#bertforsequenceclassification>))

 To finetune the linear classification model, we created four trainig data in one of the following problems.